March 11, 2014 09:00 - 12:30

 ii.
 The election of the officers shall take place each November, to hold office for one year.
 If any office becomes vacant for any reason, the vacancy will be filled by action of the Board of Trustees for the remainder of the original term.

 iii.
 The officers shall perform those duties prescribed by law, as set forth in these Bylaws and in the Articles of Incorporation, and by the parliamentary authority adopted in the Bylaws.

 ARTICLE X AMENDMENTS

 The Bylaws of the corporation may be amended by the Board of Trustees at any meeting of the Board by the rules governing consideration of business with subsequent approval by the Membership:

 i.
-The Board will present proposed amendments to the membership by email, phone, or mail according to each Member’s preferred contact on file at the school office.
+The Board will present proposed amendments to Members by email, phone, or mail according to each Member’s preferred contact on file at the school office.

 ii.
 Members will have two (2) weeks to consider amendments and offer final vote.